SUMMER 2017 SWIM CAMP

 Exciting news!
-We are holding another two day swim camp at Welbeck Defense College, Leicestershire, this Easter holidays, come and join us!
+We are holding another two day swim camp at Abingdon School in Oxfordshire over the Summer holidays, come and join us!

 There will also be land based sessions focusing on pre-pool work and injury prevention, and classroom sessions where swimmers will be able to get involved and ask Amy and Joe any questions they may have.

 The camp will cost £75 per day, and you will get a free Swim Swift Elite swim cap.
 You will be able to attend either one or both days.

 If you would like to sign up for the camp or would like any more information, please get in touch either by email at firstname.lastname@example.org or by phone on 07815 021591.